QuentinRa/blog.quentinra.dev/info/css/selector/path.md

 ## Apply a style to multiples selectors

-You have apply the same style to a list of selectors using ``,``.
+You have to apply the same style to a list of selectors using ``,``.

 ```css